ftqcsa/ftqcsa.github.io/content/2-callforabstract-draft.md

 topics: Call for abstract, 2025
 ---

-# Call for Abstracts &mdash; The 1st Workshop on Fault-Tolerant Quantum Computer System Architecture (FTQCSA 2024) in conjunction with ISCA 2025 in Tokyo, Japan
+# Call for Abstracts &mdash; FTQCSA 2025

 ## Abstract
-FTQCSA 2024 is the workshop at the aim of constructing a community of researchers who are interested in system architecture of fault-tolerant quantum computers (FTQCs).
+FTQCSA 2024 is the workshop in conjunction with ISCA 2025 in Tokyo at the aim of constructing a community of researchers who are interested in system architecture of fault-tolerant quantum computers (FTQCs).

 ## Motivation
 Fault-tolerant quantum computing (FTQC) is a promising field that requires a multidisciplinary approach to achieve quantum advantage.
 To overcome the complex challenges ahead, sustained efforts and international collaboration are essential.
 The FTQCSA workshop aims to bring together experts from diverse disciplines to share their advancements, discuss system-level challenges, and collaborate on strategies to accelerate FTQC development, ultimately driving progress toward realizing quantum advantages.